No, that’s not a typo. I did mean “200.”

 You need to see this video.

 I found these food studies so intriguing that I asked Dr. Wansink to be a part of our Teleseminar Series on Mind-Body Medicine.
-We’ll be covering:
+In this series we covering:

 • We Make 200 Food Choices a Day: Help Your Patients Make the Right Ones